apacpe/nano-stack-training-1/readme.md

 # Node.js Web Application
 The following are instructions on creating a simple web application and deploying it to a remote server.
-The application will be built on Node.js with Express, and hosted on Heroku.
+The application will be built on Node.js with Express, and hosted on Cyclic.

 ## Pre-requisites
 You will need the following installed on your local machine: